Bridge to Nowhere Hike

 If there have been heavy rains in Southern California and/or it’s winter, the San Gabriel River can be flooded.
 You have to cross the river a few times, and the water can be up to your waist and portions of the trail covered.
 This is not a very fun experience, I would do the hike another day.

 If there’s any chance of thunderstorms or heavy rain on your hike day, there can be flash floods, and you’ll want to postpone.
 People have died in flash foods here, and you need to take it seriously.

 There’s also no shade on the hike, so if you go on a hot day, it can get pretty brutal.
-Luckily you can dip into the water and cool off, but it can still be pretty brutal.
+Luckily you can dip into the water and cool off, but it can still be pretty hot.
 Leaving at sunrise is a good bet to avoid the heat, crowds, and overflowing parking lot.
 And if you have dogs, make sure they’re good in heat as well.

 Gear for the Hike

 I’ve seen people do this hike with flip flops, a 12oz water bottle, and a bluetooth speaker.
 Don’t do this.
-Here’s what I would recommend.

 The Bridge to Nowhere hike trailhead is about 30 minutes north of downtown Azuza, CA. The drive is spectacular and winds its way on the side of San Gabriel Canyon, with the river and reservoirs below.
 The overlooks are worth stopping at to soak in the views.

 Parking for the Bridge to Nowhere